 Take it easy

 After a day of action, sit down for dinner at the best beach-view eating spot in town: the hostel’s very own dining table!
-HI Point Montara has two fully equipped kitchens for guests to prepare meals on-site, and when you’re ready to sit down and eat, there’s a spot in front of a picture-frame window where you can enjoy sunset views with dinner.
+Two of HI Point Montara’s vacation rental units come with fully equipped kitchens for guests to prepare meals on-site, and when you’re ready to sit down and eat, there’s a spot in front of a picture-frame window where you can enjoy sunset views with dinner.

-Close out the evening with fellow guests in the homey common areas, whether it’s just having a conversation with someone new or indulging in a bit of friendly competition over old-school board games.
+Close out the evening with your group in the homey common areas, whether it’s just having a conversation or indulging in a bit of friendly competition over old-school board games.

 Explore the great outdoors